yadesh1106-boop/MERN_STACK/README.md

 ## About Me

-Iam THAMIZHSELVAN D from class of **3rd year CSE** today we've started to learn about Mern stack and web development.On day 1 we learned about basics of web development and mern stack.
+Iam RAJKARAN V  from class of **3rd year CSE** today we've started to learn about Mern stack and web development.On day 1 we learned about basics of web development and mern stack.

 ## Objective